2023 Tour de Guelph FAQ

 Q: Tell me about the routes.

-Please see our Routes & Info page for more information.
+Please see our Routes & Info page for full details.

 Q: Are there time limits to complete the ride?

-We estimate that all riders should complete their rides and be back to the University start/finish area safely by 2:00pm at the very latest.
+We estimate that all riders should complete their rides and be back to the University start/finish area safely by 12:30 p.m.

-All rest stops and expo will start shutting down at that time.
+All rest stops and expo will shut down by 1:30pm.

 We ask that you please choose a route that you feel you can complete by or well before that time.
-For example, 160k riders starting at 7:00 am must be confident that they can ride at about 25km/ hour for 6.5 hours to finish by 2:00 pm.
+For example, 100k riders starting at 7:30 am must be confident that they can ride at about 20km per hour or faster to make it back by 12:30 p.m. in time for the BBQ lunch.

 Q: Are the roads closed for this event?